 - Would have been happy to track, and share, their data with doctors to be monitored, have directions on how to behave, have feedback on their exams.

-- Longed for correct information: they craved sound information, and specifically, actionable information on nutrition, to avoid sugar peaks, and to know if and when they could “give in to temptation”, to enjoy sometimes pizza or wine.
+- Longed for trustworthy information: they craved sound information, and specifically, actionable information on nutrition, to avoid sugar peaks, and to know if and when they could “give in to temptation”, to enjoy sometimes pizza or wine.

 We also found that Italian physicians…